 Best of luck to you on your Shelf-taking endeavors!
 And remember, the pediatrics Shelf is just one exam.
 You have taken many exams before and will take many more.
 Whether you go into pediatrics or not, this test will not define your career.
 Just do your best, and remember it isn’t about the score; it’s about learning to become a better doctor.

-Dr. Kelsey Rowe, MD/MBA, graduated from Saint Louis University School of Medicine and Richard A. Chaifetz School of Business in 2020.
+Graduated from Saint Louis University School of Medicine and Richard A. Chaifetz School of Business in 2020.
 She is currently a first-year resident in pediatrics.
 She has published research related to herpes virus vaccine development and is the author of Vax-Force, a children’s book that explains how vaccines work.
 Kelsey is originally from Topeka, Kansas.
 She enjoys running, painting, and drinking coffee.